mroonga/mroonga/doc/source/tutorial/storage.rst

 In MySQL's storage engine interface, there is no difference between counting rows like COUNT(\*) and normal data retrieving by SELECT.
 So access to data that is not included in SELECT result can happen even if you just want to count rows.

-Tritonn (MySQL + Senna), that is mroonga's predecessor, introduced "2ind patch" to skip needless access to data and solved this performance issue.
+Tritonn (MySQL + Senna), that is Mroonga's predecessor, introduced "2ind patch" to skip needless access to data and solved this performance issue.

 Mroonga also has the optimisation for counting rows.